 If you do not have a digital probe meat thermometer then you are really missing out on a tool that will change the way you cook.
-If you can swing it, get a remote version such as the Maverick ET-732 so you can carry the receiver with you around the yard and even into the house and you can do other equally important things and still know what is going on in the smoker.
+If you can swing it, get a remote version such as the Smoke so you can carry the receiver with you around the yard and even into the house and you can do other equally important things and still know what is going on in the smoker.

 2 great tools for the serious smokers!

 The brisket is done and only done when it reaches 195-200°F. With large cuts like brisket, the “safe-to-eat” temperature is not the same as the finish temperature.
 It is safe to eat early on in the game but it will be as tough as shoe leather unless you let it reach that 195-200°F mark in temperature.